Some helpful recommendations from team 1902.

 - vector graphics can be increased to any size as needed

 - jpgs, gifs, pngs are raster graphics, meaning there are limits to size use.

 Maintain control of your image by being clear about the proper use

 of logo, colors, team name and tagline elements.

 You should be familiar with the FIRST Branding Guidelines to make sure you use the FIRST logo properly as well.

 FIRST Branding can also be a helpful guideline to creating your own guidelines.

 Since our beginning in 2006, when Exploding Bacon was founded with the unique name, iconic logo, and bright orange and green colors chosen… our pig on the rocket and consistent branding has gained us recognition throughout the FIRST community and local communities.

-Exploding Bacon 1902 won 4 Regional Imagery awards, the 2013 World Championship Kamen Family Imagery Award and placed in the top 4 for the World Championship Digital Media Award in 2014.
+Exploding Bacon, team 1902, has won 4 Regional Imagery awards, the 2013 World Championship Kamen Family Imagery Award, and placed in the top 4 for the World Championship Digital Media Award in 2014.